Calvinism 101: "Free-Will Choice" is not really "Free-Will" or "Choice"

 Me: So then can anyone believe in Jesus and be saved?

 Calvinist: Oh, yes.
-Anyone can be saved if they want to.
+Anyone can believe and be saved, if they want to.
 Everyone who desires to be saved will be saved.

 Me: But doesn't Calvinism teach that God forces people to either believe in Him or to reject Him?